LearnLib/alex/docs/contents/user-manual/project-management/README.md

 ## Collaboration with other users

-Users can add other users to their projects for working collaboratively with them.
+Users can add other users to their projects in order to collaboratively with them.
 We differentiate between a project **owner** and a project **member**.

 A project **owner** is the user who created a project or has been made a project owner by another owner.
 Project owners have exclusive rights to manage users of a project, as well as to making project related changes.
 The latter includes the creation of project environments, URLs and environment variables.

-### Leave a project

-1. Go to the project overview page
-2. Click on *Leave* in the dropdown menu beside the project

-*Note:* As an owner, you cannot leave project if a) it has members and b) you are the only owner left.
-Announce another project member as owner and then you can leave the project.

 ### Add users to a project